-As the proud mother of a 10lb, 13+-year-old fuzzy baby (who just happens to be an Italian greyhound), I like to have my "son" with me as much as possible.
+As the proud mother of a 10lb, almost 14-year-old fuzzy baby (who just happens to be an Italian greyhound), I like to have my "son" with me as much as possible.
 He, however, hates flying — even short-haul 1.5-hour flights to visit his "grandparents" — and so I would consider my options before I would subject him to an overseas flight.
 However, for those who are relocating and whose pets are not as particular as mine, the idea of bringing Fido or Fluffy may be appealing.

 Here are some preliminary things to keep in mind if you are considering bringing your pet: